poojatajane18/AnimalWebApp/README.md

 - `src/main/resources`
   - `templates`: Contains the Thymeleaf templates for the web pages.
   - `static/css`: Contains the CSS files for styling.

+## Create the Database
+Ensure you have a MySQL database named animal_db created.
+You can create it using the following SQL command:

+sql
+Copy code
+CREATE DATABASE animal_db;

 ## Usage